Eugenech1988/enhanced-todos/README.md

 - Smooth animations for dropdown menus and transitions
 - Fixed header with scrollable task list area
 - Dedicated mass action buttons for selected tasks
+- Support for multi-line tasks using textarea instead of single-line input

 ## Project Structure